out4b/cdif/README.md

 Upon a ```absoluteMove``` action call, CDIF would internally dereference the sub-schema associated with this pointer, and validate the input data and output result based on those sub-schema definitions.

 Unlike many of other API modelling language such as WSDL or others, CDIF separates API argument's schema definitions from the its common description language.
 This design may have following benefits:
-* Saving network bandwidth that client do not need to retrieve the full schema document
+* Client side code doesn't need to manually dereference schema references within the API spec
-* Device description stored in http cache won't be invalidated when existing API contract requires a update
+* Saving network bandwidth that client do not need to retrieve the full API document in order to make RPC calls
-* Having a common device description even their arguments definitions are different
+* Device API spec stored in http cache won't be invalidated when existing API contract requires an update

 Eventing
 --------